 Prep Time 15 mins

-Preparation couldn’t be simpler: just get a small bowl, stir the ginger, shallots, sesame oil and sauces together and marinade the tuna.
-Tip: pop it in the fridge for 10 minutes to let the flovors soak in. prepare your sushi rice in the cooker and once done, add some cucumber and the tuna.
-Pour any marinade you have left over the dish and garning with some sesame seeds and…enjoy!
+Preparation couldn’t be simpler: just get a small bowl, stir the ginger, shallots, sesame oil, and sauces together and marinade the tuna.
+Tip: pop it in the fridge for 10 minutes to let the flavors soak in.
+Prepare your sushi rice in the cooker and once done, add some cucumber and the tuna.
+Pour any marinade you have left over into the dish and garnish with some sesame seeds and…enjoy!

 So, there you are.
-Hopefully this article will inspre you to try cooking Sushi at home.
-Its healthy, tasty and, if you use the right kind of rice cooker for sushi, easy to do.
+Hopefully, this article will inspire you to try cooking Sushi at home.
+It’s healthy, tasty and, if you use the right kind of rice cooker for sushi, easy to do.